Deep Neural Network-aided Soft-Demapping in Optical Coherent Systems: Regression versus Classification: Introduction

-\IEEEPARstart{T}o improve the performance of optical fiber systems it is important to mitigate the detrimental impact of linear and, most importantly, nonlinear transmission impairments that cape the systems' throughput\cite{akc16,winzer2018fiber,Cartledge:17}.
-Numerous digital signal processing (DSP) algorithms have been proposed and studied~\cite{Cartledge:17} for optical fiber channel equalization.
-One of the most intuitive and simple concepts in this direction is the receiver-based equalizer -- a special-purpose DSP device that can (partially) reverse the distortions incurred by a signal when passing over the optical channel.
-A widespread approach in the channel post-equalization deals with the low complexity devices based on the minimal-mean-squared-error (MMSE) criteria.
-The usefulness of MMSE equalizers is stipulated by several reasons, including (i) the mean squared error minimization is an optimal condition for the transmission over the additive white Gaussian noise (AWGN) channel; (ii) the MMSE is quite convenient for mathematical optimization because of convexity and differentiability; and (iii) the MMSE equalizer is independent of the underlying waveform or modulation format Turning to the problem of coherent discrete constellations (quadrature amplitude modulation, QAM) equalization, it is quite popular there to design the equalizer as a classifier ~\cite{deligiannidis2020compensation, schaedlerrecurrent}.
-The advantages attributed to the classification choice are: (i) the classifier is optimized for the specific modulation format used; (ii) it directly maximizes the information rate, the main objective of the channel equalization, and outputs the likelihoods for each received symbol; (iii) even more importantly, it can adapt itself to the correct statistical channel characteristics.
+The most popular and, perhaps, simple approach to improving the channel capacity is the receiver-based equalizer -- a special-purpose DSP device that can (partially) reverse the distortions incurred by a signal when passing over the optical channel.
+These equalizers are typically designed and optimized based on the minimum-mean-squared-error (MMSE) criteria.
+The usefulness of MMSE equalizers is stipulated for several reasons, including: (i) the MMSE is quite convenient for mathematical optimization because of convexity and differentiability of its objective function; and (ii) the MMSE equalizer is usually optimized independently of the underlying waveform or modulation format.
+In this paper, we call this category of NN models based on MMSE as a regression equalizer (Reg.), but we can term them as a dual-stage soft-demapping (i.e. the NN MMSE post-equalizer followed by the AWGN demapper) \cite{Georg2021book}.